nucleus-network/missioninfo/README.md

 <p>Sarah Morris from Nucleus Learning Network is currently a Mozilla Open Leaders Fellow and is working on a new computer science lesson to supplement the original three Mission:Information Lessons.
 This new lesson will help learners gain a new perspective on misinformation and fake news by focusing on algorithms, and will help learners continue to strengthen their media and web literacy skills. </p>
 <p>Here are some ways that you can get involved!</p>
 <ul>
+  <li>See the Project Docs above for more detailed information about ways to get involved and skills needed</li>
   <li>Provide feedback and ideas here on GitHub, on Gitter, or via this <a href="https://docs.google.com/document/d/13vd5r2vM5gJkISBDT-MH4eRRW7Qic5JO1brYQjYr5Us/edit?usp=sharing">Google Doc</a>. </li>
   <li>Get involved with the <a href="https://mozilla.github.io/global-sprint/">Mozilla Global Sprint</a> on May 10-11.</li>
   <li><a href="mailto:info@nucleuslearningnetwork.org">Get in touch</a> with questions and ideas</li>